You want smart political talk without the meltdowns?

 Good for them.

-And they told their father on inauguration day.
+And they told their father on Inauguration Day.

-They told the president on inauguration day, so that was a pretty good extra special gift for him at a special time in his life.
+So that was a pretty good extra special gift for him at a special time in his life.

-And all right, so I guess you can go after those kids.
+And, all right, so I guess you can go after those kids.

-But they've been picking on their daughter, Ivanka, to an un I mean, a really sick degree, and then they've been picking on a 10-year-old kid, and then they're picking on the first lady.
+And then they've been picking on a 10-year-old kid, and then they're picking on the first lady.

-I mean, it these people have no shame.
+I mean, these people have no shame.

 You know, there was a story about one of the Obama kids in the paper yesterday that I saw.

-Wasn't good for the kid.
+It wasn't good for the kid.

 I didn't talk about it.